berndab/neural_network/README.md

 ### Neural Network Layer Activation Functions

 The most accurate model used the ReLU activation for the import and hidden layers configurations and the sigmoid activation function for the output layer.
-The model accuracy when using the tanh activation function was used in the input and hidden layers configuration was slightly less accurate then when using the ReLU function .
-All other activation function to configure the input and hidden layers of the model produced a model that was much less accurate then the model using ReLu and tanh.
+The model accuracy when using the tanh activation function was used in the input and hidden layers configuration was slightly less accurate then when the ReLU function .
+All other activation function used for the input and hidden layers produced a model that was much less accurate then the model using ReLu and tanh.

 ### Adding Hidden Layers and Hidden Layer Neurons

 Adding more neurons to the hidden layer and more hidden layers continued to increase the models accuracy until it reached a peak trained accuracy of about 0.7461 using
 * hidden layer 1:  75 neurons
 * hidden layer 2: 150 neurons
 * hidden layer 3:  10 neurons

 Model testing accuracy varied between 0.72 and 0.73

-Adding additional neurons cause the model to become overfitted which was indicated by a higher training accuracies and a lower testing accuracies.
+Adding additional neurons cause the model to become overfitted which was indicated by a increasing training accuracy trend and a decreasing testing trend.

 ### Epochs

-The training and testing accuracy of the model peaks at about 200 epochs used to train the model.
-As epochs increased, the model became overfitted when which was indicated by higher training accuracies and a lower testing accuracies.
+The training and testing accuracy of the model peaked at about 200 epochs used to train the model.
+As epochs were increased, the model became overfitted which was indicated by increasing training accuracy trend and a decreasing testing accuracy trend.

 ### Conclusion